smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 - `kind`: Specifies the kind of cognitive service, which is set to "OpenAI" in this case.
 - `local_auth_enabled`: Indicates whether local authentication is enabled.
 - `location`: Specifies the location for the cognitive account, obtained from `each.value.location` i.e `westeurope`.
-- `name`: Sets the name of the cognitive account to `each.key`, which corresponds to the deployment key i.e `dev-gpt-EU-a`.
+- `name`: Sets the name of the cognitive account to `each.key`, which corresponds to the deployment name i.e `dev-gpt-EU-a`.
 - `outbound_network_access_restricted`: Specifies if outbound network access is restricted for the cognitive account.
 - `public_network_access_enabled`: Determines if public network access is enabled for the cognitive account.
 - `resource_group_name`: Specifies the name of the resource group where the cognitive account is created i.e `DEV-GPT`.